a-p-jo/Gen/README.md

 # Gen

-A simple personal script to compile C programs in POSIX systems with Clang or GCC.
+Simple script to compile with Clang or GCC in POSIX systems.